 Here’s how we made our job application typeform (this particular example is for an Agile Coach role):

-Next, we added a bunch of Long text questions, to ask more things related to the particular role that were provided by the hiring manager.
+3. Next, we added a bunch of Long Text questions, to ask more things related to the particular role that were provided by the hiring manager.
 We want the applicant to respond to all of these all in order to make our assessment.
 So, we made the questions ‘Required’.

-We’re flexible though, so we also give applicants the option to upload their CVs, with a File upload question.
+7. We’re flexible though, so we also give applicants the option to upload their CVs, with a File Upload question.

-It’s always a good idea to ask why someone wants to apply for a position, so we do just that with a Short text question.
+8. It’s always a good idea to ask why someone wants to apply for a position, so we do just that with a Short Text question.

-This means adding Logic Jump (a Pro feature) to our questions.
+10. This means adding Logic to our questions.
 If the applicant says “Yes, I do want to upload video”, we send them to a file upload screen, and if they say “No”, we skip the video upload question and go directly to the next question.
 Set up the question like this:

-One of the possible answers is “A friend that works at Typeform”.
+13. One of the possible answers is “A friend that works at Typeform”.
 We want to know who that is!
-So we made a follow-up Short text question asking, “Who is this wonderful friend?”
+So we made a follow-up Short Text question asking, “Who is this wonderful friend?”

-We added a Logic jump to this Multiple choice question like this: If “How did you hear about…” is “A friend that works at Typeform” jumps to “Who is this wonderful friend?”
+14. We added Logic to this Multiple choice question like this: If “How did you hear about…” is “A friend that works at Typeform” jumps to “Who is this wonderful friend?”
 Applicants who didn’t choose this answer will therefore not see this question!

-To finish up, we customize a Thank You screen as follows:
+15. To finish up, we customize a Thank You screen as follows.

-In the Notifications section, we have both Self notifications and Respondent notifications activated.
+In Settings, we've activated both Self notifications and Respondent notifications.
 This means we get an email as soon as someone applies for a position, and the applicant gets immediate confirmation that their application has been received.
 This is useful for HR departments, as you can set up notifications so any or all of your applicant answers are emailed immediately to you.